Pacific Oyster Invasion: Challenges for Swedish Bathers

 Unlike sea squirts, which sit in the water's edge, the Pacific oyster can settle a few meters down in the water.

-With its sharp edges, the mussel can cause cuts for people who bathe along the coast.
+With their sharp edges, the mussel can cause cuts for people who bathe along the coast.
 If you get a cut, it is important to keep it clean, to reduce the risk of infections.

 Source: University of Gothenburg.